 So here is what I was sent to work with: the IKEA Tarva Dresser.
 It is a decent piece of furniture, but quite plain.

-And here is my inspiration.
+Here is my inspiration.
 The Grace Dresser from Joss and Main.
 I found this dresser a few weeks ago and it was already sold out.
 And while I think it is lovely, I am sure the price tag was mighty steep for my budget and even though I normally love silver, I don’t love silver on this particular piece of furniture.
-But I knew with a little elbow grease I could turn the IKEA Tarva dresser into something similar!
+But I knew with a little elbow grease I could do an amazing IKEA hack with the IKEA Tarva dresser and make it into something similar!

-To make this Metallic Gold Honeycomb Dresser you will need:
+To make this Ikea Hack Metallic Gold Honeycomb Dresser you will need:

 - HomeRight FinishMax Pro Fine Finish Sprayer